CarlosCordoba96/CarlosCordoba96/README.md

 ### Hi there 👋

+ 🔭 I’m currently working on Wenea Mobile Energy as DevOps and Cloud Engineer.

+🌱 I’m currently learning different technologies like Docker, Python, Golang, PostgreSQL, terraform, Ansible.
+I love learning new things every day.

+On this repo i will upload usefull scripts i use on my daily work that will be helpfull to have.

+If you want to reach me you can find me in: carloscordobaruiz@gmail.com

 <!--
 **CarlosCordoba96/CarlosCordoba96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.